Landscape Lighting Frequently Asked Questions

 Here you’ll find some information on LED landscape lighting, some of it is even specific to Las Vegas.
-It’s more info than the average consumer needs to know in order to appreciate and enjoy a lighting system installed by a great landscape lighting company.
+It’s more info than the average consumer needs to know in order to appreciate and enjoy a lighting system installed by an award winning landscape lighting company.
 However the more information you know the better chance you’ll have of finding that company.
 We hope you’ll take time to learn about LED landscape lighting and that you think of Twilight Designs when your ready to illuminate your own home.

 What are the benefits of LEDs in landscape lighting?